plotly/plotly.github.io/_posts/3d/2016-08-18-how-to-make-a-3d-surface-plot.md

 ---
 layout: tutorial-single_layout
-title: 3D Surface Plots in Plotly 2.0
+title: 3D Surface Plots in Chart Studio
 subtitle: Create a three-dimensional surface plot that connects a set of data points.
 permalink: /make-a-3d-surface-plot/
 redirect_from: /make-a-3D-surface-plot/